Scanning Lecture Notes – Compression

 Re-distilling PDFs to Reduce Size

-I decided to finally learn QT and started to read the “C++ GUI Programming with Qt 4” (first edition) which is available online.
-The book comes in a zip file that unzips to a huge, 51MB, pdf file.
-Even when considering the book is quite long (556 pages), the file size is very large compared to what one is used to except.
-The huge file size made reading the PDF less convinient, as one notices a considerable delay when opening it (especially if the PDF resides on some portable storage), so I’ve decided to play a little and see what I can do about it.
+I decided to finally learn Qt and started to read “C++ GUI Programming with Qt 4” (first edition), which is available online.
+The book comes in a zip file that unzips to a huge, 51MB, PDF file.
+Even considering that the book is quite long (556 pages), the file size is very large compared to what one would usually expect.
+The huge file size made reading the PDF less convenient, as one notices a considerable delay when opening it (especially if the PDF resides on some portable storage), so I decided to play around a little and see what I could do about it.

 Continue reading Re-distilling PDFs to Reduce Size